 Treatment for Kratom Misuse or Addiction

-Some may find themselves dealing with a Kratom addiction, whether they began using it to lessen their opioid misuse or by other means.
-No matter how one becomes addicted to Kratom, the fact that there isn’t much-researched information on the substance can make this a frightening experience.
-Since the DEA and FDA have not yet taken official stances on this substance, people are still seeking treatment for Kratom addiction.
-The treatment process is similar to other drug treatments and is overseen by a medical professional.
+Some people become addicted to Kratom, whether they started using it to help with opioid addiction or not.
+Since there isn’t much researched information on Kratom, this can be a scary experience.
+While the DEA and FDA have not yet taken official stances on Kratom, people are seeking treatment for Kratom addiction.
+The treatment process is similar to other drug treatments and is supervised by a medical professional.

 Safe Medication-Assisted Treatments for Opioid Use Disorder